-Deploy the BeyondTrust RS Virtual Appliance into an Amazon AWS Environment
+Deploy the BeyondTrust SRA Virtual Appliance into an Amazon AWS Environment

-For administrators who wish to deploy the BeyondTrust RS Virtual Appliance into their Amazon Web Services (AWS) environment, follow the steps below.
+Administrators can deploy the BeyondTrust SRA Virtual Appliance into their Amazon Web Services (AWS) environment by following the steps below.

 You must have an Amazon AWS account and support plan already configured.
 You are also responsible for registering the DNS hostname for your site.

-- Open the email you received from BeyondTrust Technical Support and select the Link your AWS account(s) by clicking here link to be redirected to the BeyondTrust site.
+- Open the email you received from BeyondTrust Technical Support and select the Link your AWS account(s) link to be redirected to the BeyondTrust site.

 - Enter your Commercial AWS Account ID or Government AWS Account ID in the text box and click Add Account ID.
-Your RS Virtual Appliance will be shared with your Amazon AWS account as a Private Amazon Machine Image (AMI) within an hour.
-The AMI will be shared to each of your AWS regions.
+Your SRA Virtual Appliance is shared with your Amazon AWS account as a Private Amazon Machine Image (AMI) within an hour.
+The AMI is shared to each of your AWS regions.

 If you are uncertain what your AWS Account ID is, the email contains a link to an Amazon help page that details how to find it.

 - In the AWS EC2 Dashboard, in the AWS services section, click the EC2 link to start the wizard.

 - Select the SRA Virtual Appliance (for example, BeyondTrust SRA Appliance - 6.1.1) in the AMI list.
 This is the base software image, which must next be updated and configured.